About the Library

 - more than 270,000 pieces of microforms

-- nearly 5,000 linear feet of manuscript and archival materials
+- more than 6,000 linear feet of manuscript and archival materials

 In addition, the Divinity Library has significant electronic collections, and growing collections of other non-print resources.